-You’ll need to work out how much your current property is worth and take out how much is remaining on your home loan – this will help you set a budget for your new place.
+If you're getting ready to buy your next home, you’ll need to work out how much your current property is worth and take out how much is remaining on your home loan – this will help you set a budget for your new place.
 Plus, this will also give you time if you want to spruce up your property and in turn – the property’s value.

 If you’re simply selling to access equity, then the big question is: how much is left to pay on your home loan?
 You can then do the maths to see how much you’ll be able to keep.
 If your property secures more than one home loan, or is cross-collateralised, this can also impact how much you’ll receive.